 For an aromatherapy boost throughout your day, take a look at our pulse point oils; they’re easy to use on the move and deliver a dose of natural therapeutic essential oils whenever you need them.

 Like most of us, you’re probably harder on yourself than you would ever be on anyone else?
 Try practising a little self-compassion and give yourself the grace that you would give someone else.
 If you’re not used to showing yourself that level of kindness then it can feel challenging at first but it gets easier with time...here are a few more tips for cultivating kindness

 Stress levels usually increase when life gets busy, and in turn, self-care takes a back seat.
 But, it’s the time when you need it most.
 It reminds me of one of the zen proverbs “You should sit in meditation for twenty minutes every day – unless you're too busy; then you should sit for an hour”

 When we think we’re too busy, that’s when we need to take more care of ourselves.
 Real self-care isn’t something that we do every once in a while, it’s found in those small daily actions that we take; choosing to eat healthy, taking time to be present, nourishing our souls with meditation or prayer...the list goes on.
 It’s those small conscious moments that make a world of difference to how we feel and show up in our lives.

 Practising yoga has taught me more than I can put into words and I know that my days wouldn’t be the same without it.
 I start every day on my mat, most days I enjoy a full class but other days I just enjoy my favourite poses.
 Either way, I finish feeling grounded and clear about my intentions for the day ahead.
 Whether it’s something that you’ve tried before or would love to get started I encourage you to create the time you need.
-Try starting small as I did with a few simple poses every day and then build up to a short beginners class - I’m sure you’ll love it.
+Try starting with a few simple poses every day and then build up to a short beginners class - I’m sure you’ll love it.

 AUTHOR: LEANNA DOOLIN